Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 calibration condition have not yet been derived from the structural geometry.

+The calibration parameters taken from the SCU report are directional constraints, not hard targets, until their observational resolution variance is characterized.
+The split event has three distinct resolution periods.
+Period A (2:32–2:36) is at the Nyquist limit.
+The split disappearance at 2:47 is a zoom-out artifact, not evidence of event termination.
+These are first-class epistemic facts, not footnotes.

 This is a calibration problem.
 Not falsification.
 Not incoherence.
 A precisely located gap between two passed bounds with a defined path to closure.